JeffersonLab/hallc_replay_XEM/DATFILES/README.txt

 ~~~~~
 SHMS
 ~~~~~
+-shms-2019-newopt-Jan19.dat : includes new optimization that excludes the 4 GeV runs used previously and uses a 6th order fit.

 - shms-2017-optimized_delta_newfit3.dat : The xptar,ytar,yptar matrix elements are the same as shms-2017-optimized-2plow.dat .
 The delta matrix was optimized using carbon elastic data taken during fall 2017.
 The carbon elastic data determined that the dipole momentum was being set 1.7% too low for the Dec 2017 - May 2018 running period.
 The magnet field setting program will changed before running in Aug 2018 so that  all magnets were shifted by 1.7%.